-- Project Inputs
+- Inputs

-- Project Activities
+- Activities

-- Project Outputs
+- Outputs

-- Project Outcomes
+- Outcomes

-- Project Tracking Measures
+- Tracking Measures

-- Project Outcome Measures
+- Outcome Measures

-- Project Output Measures
+- Output Measures

-- Project Impacts
+- Impacts

 The workshops resulted in the creation of 30+ completed logic models.
 Attendees were instructed to utilize knowledge and resources acquired in workshops to inform the creation of further logic models and project KPIs at their respective agencies/organizations.
+Additional guidance for KPI development was provided on NCPRO's website.